 WHAT DOES IT MEAN TO BE A KNIGHT?

 “This environment fosters exploration,” says one of our professors.
 Come visit our campus, and do a little exploring on your own.
 Stroll across the causewalk or along Dogwood Mile; stop by one of the dorms and bask in the warm welcome you receive.
-Have a meal in our cafeteria while you take in a view of the lake and bell tower.
+Have a meal in our cafeteria while you take in a view of the lake.
 Look into the library, the weight room, computer labs, the art gallery, the science lab; visit the stables and barns at our Equestrian Center.
 Especially visit a SAGE class – venturing your own opinion during the discussion, and talking with the professor afterward.

 Learn a bit more about us…